sharpsensoruser/sharp-sensor-demos/README.md

 # sharp-sensor-demos
-<h3>Demo programs showing how to use Sharp sensors with Arduino</h3>
+## Demo programs showing how to use Sharp sensors with Arduino

 The purpose of this repository is to help Arduino users get started with using sensor components from Sharp Corporation.
 You may know Sharp as the maker of consumer electronics products such as flatscreen TVs, calculators, and smartphones.
 But Sharp also manufactures semiconductor components and sensors which are widely used by other companies to build their own products such as air purifiers, robotic vacuums, automatic faucets, and much more.